mehtaaashi05/mgt3745-hw1/PROBLEM.md

 `25 pts`

 *
-- Hard to formulate a problem statement: "Figure out who to talk to" is a very vague statement.
+- Hard to formulate a problem statement: "Figuring out who to talk to" is a very vague problem.
 It can be split into figuring out what roles exist across the bank, who has real influence over internal moves, and knowing how to present myself credibly for something outside my expertise.
 - No stopping rule: There is no clear point where I could say that I have mastered how to navigate this organization.
-I just kept having coversations with people that introduced me to more people.
+I just kept having conversations with people that introduced me to more people.
 While it was great to make connections, it felt like I was gathering fragments of information and 10 weeks was not enough time for me to piece it all together.
 - Solutions are good or bad: There was no "correct" way to navigate toward a new role - only choices that worked out better or worse.
 Expressing that I was interested in a different team to my original team could have had a negative outcome.
-There is no objective test to check an approach against, only judgment calls about what seemed to work.
+There was no objective test to check an approach against, only judgment calls about what seemed to work.
-- May be a symptom of another problem: What looked like my personal struggle to navigate might really be a symptom of the internship program being structured around staying in your assigned track, with no real infrastructure for anyone who wants to explore.
+- May be a symptom of another problem: What looked like my personal struggle to navigate might really be a symptom of the internship program being structured around staying in your assigned track, with no real infrastructure for anyone who realizes they want to explore a different path.
 *

 **Verdict: This problem leans wicked more than tame.
 A part of the problem such as finding a person's contact is tame and solvable.
 However, the larger task of figuring out the best way to position myself well for another position is a wicked problem.
 There is no correct path forward.
 This one required judgement, carried real risk, and does not resolve until I get a job offer. **